-Lactation studies have not been conducted to assess the presence of rabeprazole in human milk, the effects of rabeprazole on the breastfed infant, or the effects of rabeprazole on milk production.
+on the breastled infant, or the effects of rabeprazole on milk production.
 Rabeprazole is present in rat milk.
-The development and health benefits of breastfeeding should be considered along with the mother's clinical need for rabeprazole sodium delayed-release tablets and any potential adverse effects on the breastfed infant from rabeprazole sodium delayed-release tablets or from the underlying maternal condition.
+The development and health benefits of breastleeding should be considered along with the mother's clinical need for rabeprazole sodium delayed-release tablets and any potential adverse effects on the breastfed infant from rabeprazole sodium delayed-release tablets must be underlying maternal condition.